IBM/ibm-block-csi-operator/README.md

 ### Preparing worker nodes
 Perform these steps for each worker node in Kubernetes cluster:

-#### 1. Install Linux packages to ensure Fibre Channel and iSCSI connectivity
+#### 1. Perform this step to ensure iSCSI connectivity, when using RHEL OS.
-Skip this step if the packages are already installed.
+If using RHCOS or if the packages are already installed, continue to the next step.

 RHEL 7.x:
 ```bash